kris2475/Wake-on-Energy-Sensors/100_Node_Spatial_Bayesian_Controller/README.md

 ---

 ## 🚁 Research Significance: UAV "Surgical Extraction"
-As part of research into autonomous aerial data-harvesting (aligned with **TQUK Level 4 Commercial Drone Pilot** protocols), this framework addresses two mission-critical challenges:
+As part of research into autonomous aerial data-harvesting, this framework addresses two mission-critical challenges:

 1.  **Endurance & Efficiency:** By eliminating the "loiter time" usually wasted waiting for timeouts from energy-starved sensors, the UAV can navigate a "surgical" path exclusively to active nodes.
 2.  **COMSEC (Communications Security):** Reducing 100 pings to a mere 9 drastically minimises the UAV’s RF footprint, ensuring mission discretion in sensitive or high-integrity operational zones.